 Tools

-A production cost simulation tool to perform an hourly dispatch solution that matches resources and loads across the whole interconnection
+A production cost simulation tool to perform an hourly dispatch solution that matches resources and loads across the whole interconnection.
+WECC will run the initial study using GridView.

 Capacity expansion tools, to the extent that other organizations have the tools and are able to perform analysis for this assessment.
+Capacity expansion would likely focus on generation, not transmission.

-that may also be needed to understand more fully how LDES technologies might perform.
+Other as-yet-unidentified modeling tools that may also be needed to understand more fully how LDES technologies might perform.

 Models and Data

-An existing dataset that can be easily modified to study the key reliability questions.
+An existing PCM dataset (2040 Clean Energy Futures Assessment) that can be easily modified to study the key reliability questions.

+Other data sets as needed to support other tools used in the analysis.

 Models to represent each LDES technology that is considered.